 Minimizes Serious Falls

-This is the percent of residents that sustained a fall which resulted in serious injury.
+This is the percentage of patients that sustained a fall which caused severe injury.

 Minimizes Urinary Tract Infections